thao786/autotest/README.md

 Thao:
 - paginations
 - run test with FireFox too
-- broken: test search
 - detect browser to show Warning
-- result: test might not look the same as the time u recorded

-- click: what if there is no such selector anymore???
-- we use window name to determine tabs. messing with it while using multiple tabs results in disasters
+- better user exprience when running test: show all warnings.
+Ex: we use window name to determine tabs. messing with it while using multiple tabs results in disasters

-- what if first action is not a pageload?
 - when 500 happens, email Thao
 - make video private. only show temporary url
 - make local do HTTPS